campbell000/blog/content/articles/handling-blank-wkwebviews.md

 This sucks, but honestly, users are used to this.
 As an iphone/safari user myself, pages randomly taking a long time to load is a daily occurrence for me.
 It's annoying and frustrating, and as a developer, you wish that there was a better alternative, but it is what it is.

 ## Summary
 This post isn't a dig at Apple (I'm sure it's the same, if not worse, for Android phones).
 It's just a reminder of how complicated these devices and their associated software can be, and the lengths that companies like Apple have gone to make programming for their devices as easy as possible.
 Want to display a web page in your app.
 Sure, it's three lines of code!
 Go crazy!
-It's commendable, but those abstractions, while appreciated, can be leaky at times.
+It's commendable, but those abstractions can be leaky at times.

 One final note: if anyone has any suggestions or improvements, *please* include them in the comments below.
 I'd love to hear about your experiences with WKWebView, and how you've dealt with these problems (or maybe you've *never* dealt with these problems, and I just write terrible code!)